From authoring

 Every output is a prompt — the agent's next action depends on your script's output.
 Design both success and failure output to guide the agent forward, not just report status.

-Familiar interfaces — model your CLI after tools the agent already knows.
-If it looks like pytest, docker, or kubectl, the agent can infer behavior without reading docs.
-Reuse conventions: --dry-run, --format json, --verbose.
+Familiar interfaces — model your CLI after tools the agent already knows (pytest, docker, kubectl).
+The agent can infer behavior from convention without reading docs.

 No interactive input — agents can't respond to prompts.
 Use flags/args/env vars instead.